patrickotoole/duckdb-mysql/.devcontainer/README.md

 - Configured with test databases: `mysqlscanner` and `mysql`
 - Available on port 3306 (forwarded from the container)

+**MySQL Setup Script**: The container includes a separate `setup-mysql.sh` script that handles MySQL configuration robustly for container environments.

 ## Volume Mounts

 A named volume `duckdb-mysql-vcpkg-cache` is mounted at `/usr/local/share/vcpkg` to persist vcpkg packages across container rebuilds, significantly speeding up subsequent container creation.